& Vehicle Modification Program

 The Town of Wasaga Beach has developed and implemented Accessibility Policy to fulfil its requirements under the standard.
 The policies, practices and procedures developed are consistent with the AODA’s core principles of integration, independence, equal opportunity and dignity to ensure that quality and accessible services are provided to all residents.

-The Town of Wasaga Beach will accommodate requests, whenever possible, for accessible formats following completion and submission of the Request for Alternate Format.
+The Town of Wasaga Beach will accommodate requests, whenever possible, for accessible formats following completion and submission of the Request for Alternate Format “, in a timely manner and no additional costs.

 For more information about the Province's accessibility legislation and these standards, please visit Making Ontario Accessible.